-The Dutchy of Kildare, in official sources also referred to as the Eastern Empire, is an Imperial State of Shireroth.
-It is ruled by the Dutch (Duke), a title dating back from a writing error in its early days as an Duchy.
+The Dutchy of Kildare, in official sources also referred to as the Eastern Empire, was an Imperial State of Shireroth.
+It was ruled by the Dutch (Duke), a title dating back from a writing error in its early days as an Duchy.
 It is sometimes referred to as the Birthplace of Modern Civilisation, as it lands hosted several famous Apollonian nations.

 The Eastern Empire is probably one of the most diverse places on Micras, thanks to its ancient history: the lands of the Dutchy once covered several states which once formed the Apollo Sector, which in its end days united in the Union of Apollo States.
 It was Kaiser Gaelen I of Shireroth who, in 513 ASC, conquered the lands, made the former nations into counties and replaced the old Union by a Duchy.

 Since that ASC year, Shirerithian feudalism has become an integral part of Kildarian civilisation (something most Kildari are proud of).
 While in the New Era (3005 ASC - present) Shireroth was reformed from a feudal state into a more (con)federal nation with States, feudalism remained untouched.
 This loyalty to the Crown (Kildari see themselves as subjects to the Kaiser, who rules through the Dutch) has led to many cultural influences spreading to the West (mainly Shirekeep).